Aberllefenni quarries: History

 Aberllefenni quarry may have started operating as early as the 14th century.
 The earliest confirmed date is 1500 when the local house Plas Aberllefenni was roofed in slates from the mine.
 In the seventeenth century the Lloyd family owned the quarry, and it passed to the Campbell family in 1725.
 In 1806, John Davies gained control which passed to the executor of his estate, Pryce Jones, in 1824.
 It was Davies who first organised commercial quarrying at Aberllefenni around 1810.
 Although only 3 workers were employed in 1825, by 1854 the quarry was producing significant amounts of slate; that year the enormous "Alma" open chamber at the top of Foel Grochan was named after the Battle of the Alma.

 By 1850, the quarry was owned by Colonel Robert Davies Jones, and was trading under the name Aberllefenni Slate Quarries.
 In 1873, the quarry appointed Robert Hughes as manager, and he quickly modernised working practices there.
 He installed new machinery in the extended mill, powered by a large waterwheel.
 That year the quarry employed 180 men.

 By 1879, the quarry was employing 169 men and produced nearly 4700 tons of finished slate and slab.
 The number of employees peaked in 1890 at 190.
 Production fluctuated but was trending downwards during the 1890s and 1900s.
 In 1908, the number of employees fell below 100 and declined further to 71 in 1910.
 The First World War saw a downturn in production in the whole industry, including at Aberllefenni.
 After the war there was a short boom into the early 1920s, but then the price of slate began to fall.

 By the early 1930s, the industry was in a deep depression, with a 3-day week being worked for part of 1933.
-In 1935 the quarry was leased by Sir Henry Haydn Jones, owner of the Bryn Eglwys quarry near Abergynolwyn and the Talyllyn Railway that served it.
+The quarry was owned by A. Hamilton Pryce, who in 1935 leased it to Sir Henry Haydn Jones, owner of the Bryn Eglwys quarry near Abergynolwyn and the Talyllyn Railway that served it.
 There was some improvement during the late 1930s, with 140 workers employed in 1940, but the Second World War brought further drops in production, with the number of men fell to 40 in 1944.

 After the war, the industry continued a slow decline, with industrial action closing the quarry for part of 1947.
 During the 1950s only about 40 men were working, all in Foel Grochan quarry.
 In 1956, brothers Gwilym and Dewi Lloyd took over the quarry under the name Wincilate Ltd. Rapid modernization and mechanisation of the quarry allowed it to continue to produce slate into the 1990s.
 Aberllefenni was the last working slate mine south of Blaenau Ffestiniog.

 However, by 2002 it was no longer economical to extract slate at Aberllefenni and the mine closed in 2003.
 The slate mill continues to operate, processing slate imported from Blaenau Ffestiniog, Penrhyn and China.
 Small pieces of Aberllefenni slate are still available for name plates.